VisualPeerReview/visual-nudges-study/README.md

 ## Data Privacy

-**Important**: The datasets contain **NO personal identifiers**.
-All records consist solely of:
+The datasets included in this repository do **not** contain direct personal identifiers.
+The available records consist of research variables such as:

 - Rubric scores
 - Interaction-derived measures
-- Written peer review comments (contextual feedback on visualizations)
+- Written peer review comments about visualization submissions

-No anonymization or de-identification procedures were required or performed.
+The repository is intended to support transparency and reproducibility for the associated publication while avoiding the release of personally identifying information or private platform infrastructure.

 ## Website
 For more information, please visit our website: https://visualpeerreview.org/